 Bob Dylan, the most respected songwriter of the rock era, has never been nominated for Song of the Year.
-(The Grammys were averse to rock when he wrote many of his most classic works, including "Blowin' in the Wind.")
+(The Grammys were averse to rock when he wrote many of his most classic works, including "Blowin' In The Wind.")

-11. The Beatles never won Record of the Year, despite nominations for four all-time classics—"I Want to Hold Your Hand," "Yesterday," "Hey Jude," and "Let It Be."
+The Beatles never won for Record of the Year, despite nominations for four all-time classics—"I Want To Hold Your Hand," "Yesterday," "Hey Jude" and "Let It Be."
 The Fab Four did win in the other top Grammy categories—Album of the Year (for "Sgt.
-Pepper's Lonely Hearts Club Band"), Song of the Year (for "Michelle"), and Best New Artist.
+Pepper's Lonely Hearts Club Band"), Song of the Year (for "Michelle") and Best New Artist.

-10. The Rolling Stones weren't nominated for a Grammy in any category until 1978, when "Some Girls" was a finalist for Album of the Year.
+The Rolling Stones weren't nominated for a Grammy in any category until 1978, when "Some Girls" was a finalist for Album of the Year.
 In 1986, the Recording Academy made amends by bestowing a Lifetime Achievement Award upon the band.
 The Stones finally won their first two Grammys in 1995—more than 30 years after their U.S. breakthrough.

-9. Pink Floyd's 1973 classic "The Dark Side of the Moon," which has spent a record 852 weeks on the Billboard 200, was nominated in just one category—Best Engineered Recording, Non-Classical.
-The Recording Academy seems to realize it goofed: The album was voted into the Grammy Hall of Fame in 1999.
+Pink Floyd's 1973 classic "The Dark Side Of The Moon," which has spent a record 852 weeks on The Billboard 200, was nominated in just one category—Best Engineered Recording, Non-Classical.
+The Academy seems to realize it goofed: The album was voted into the Grammy Hall of Fame in 1999.

-7. Diana Ross has never won a Grammy, either on her own or with the Supremes.
-In 2012, the Recording Academy presented the diva with a Lifetime Achievement Award.
+Diana Ross has never won a Grammy, either on her own or with the Supremes.
+In 2012, the Academy presented the diva with a Lifetime Achievement Award.

-6. Reggae legend Bob Marley never won, either.
+Reggae legend Bob Marley never won a Grammy.
 The Grammys didn't add a reggae category until 1984, three years after Marley died of cancer.
-In 2001, the Recording Academy voted Marley a posthumous Lifetime Achievement Award.
+In 2001, the Academy voted Marley a posthumous Lifetime Achievement Award.

-4. "Bill Clinton, Mikhail Gorbachev & Sophia Loren" sounds like the set-up to a really corny joke, but these three Very Famous People shared a Grammy for Best Spoken Word Album for Children for 2003's "Peter and the Wolf"/"Wolf Tracks."
+"Bill Clinton, Mikhail Gorbachev & Sophia Loren" sounds like the set-up to a really corny joke, but these three Very Famous People shared a Grammy for Best Spoken Word Album for Children for 2003's "Peter And The Wolf"/"Wolf Tracks."

-3. Country star LeAnn Rimes was just 14 1/2 in February 1997 when she won two Grammys, including Best New Artist.
+Country star LeAnn Rimes was just 14-1/2 in February 1997 when she won two Grammys, including Best New Artist.
 She remains the youngest artist to win a Grammy.
-Despite that fast start, she hasn't won another Grammy since.
+Despite that fast start, she hasn't won another Grammy since that night.

-2. Christopher Cross is the only artist to sweep the Big Four awards—Record, Album and Song of the Year, and Best New Artist—in one night.
+Christopher Cross is the only artist to sweep the Big Four awards—Record, Album and Song of the Year and Best New Artist—in one night.
 Alas, it was a case of too much, too soon.
-Cross hasn't won another Grammy since.
+Cross hasn't won another Grammy since that unforgettable night.